sven-hash/docs/versioned_docs/version-stable/run-nodes/nodes/gateways.md

 ### Running your gateway (stats mode)

-The `run` command starts the gateway:

 ```
-./nym-gateway run --id supergateway --enabled-statistics true`
+./nym-gateway run --id supergateway --enabled-statistics true
 ```

 The `--enabled-statistics` flag starts the gateway in a mode which reports very minimal usage statistics - the amount of bytes sent to a service, and the number of requests - to a service we run, as part of the Nym Connect Beta testing.

 Use the following command to ping our stats service to see what it has recorded (remember to change the `'until'` date):

 ```
 curl -d '{"since":"2022-07-26T12:46:00.000000+00:00", "until":"2022-07-26T12:57:00.000000+00:00"}' -H "Content-Type: application/json" -X POST https://mainnet-stats.nymte.ch:8090/v1/all-statistics